 Although these are merely examples, your answers have to relevant to the hiring company business process and associated industry problems.

 D4.
 How can you help our marketing team be more efficient?

 The answer to these types of AI/ML interview questions depends on the type of company.

 - Clustering algorithms to build customer segments customised to the marketing campaign.

 - Predict conversion of website visits based on a 360 degree user behaviour to create better upselling and cross-selling campaigns.

 D5.
 How would you suggest we implement virtual personal shoppers in our company?

-This is a sample question you can expect if the interviewer is an e-commerce company, this.
+This is among the sample AI/ML interview questions you can expect if the interviewer is an e-commerce company, this.
 Here are some excellent resources, to notch up your knowledge-base.
 Use open source data and work on similar projects to hone your experience.